Skip to main content.

 Broughton Fire Station

-Broughton Fire Station opened in 1977 and covers a varying amount of risks, including the city centre, Milton Keynes University Hospital, support to Cranfield airport, a large number of housing estates and a significant section of the M1 motorway.
-The rescue pump is also used as back-up to all other fire stations in Milton Keynes – West Ashland, Newport Pagnell and Olney.
+Broughton Fire Station opened in 1977.
+It covers a varying amount of risks, including the city centre and Milton Keynes University Hospital.
+The station also provides support to Cranfield airport, a large number of housing estates, and a significant section of the M1 motorway.
+The rescue pump is also used as back-up to the other fire stations in Milton Keynes – West Ashland, Newport Pagnell and Olney.

 H6 Childs Way,